 Boomers of Boca Raton

-How about some laser tag, batting cages or go kart and bumper cars?!
-Plus a game room and food.
+How about some laser tag, batting cages or go-kart and bumper cars?!
+Plus there’s a game room and food.

 The Boca Raton Public Library

 Yes, the internet has replaced some of what we used to discover at a library, but there is so much about a library that will always be an integral part of any city and the Boca Raton Public Libraries fits that bill.
 Check out their calendar.